When is the BEST Time to Visit Moraine Lake?

 To ensure warmer weather, as it’s never hot in the Rockies, and an excellent chance to witness the most vivid turquoise water visit Lake Moraine from late June to late August.
 That being said, the color never leaves, and you can witness the lake until early October when the road to the lake closes due to avalanche risk.

 However, the lake recedes by then, and there may be snow, but in my opinion, the ten peaks are impressive when blanketed in a fresh layer of snow.
-Personally, my favorite times to visit Moraine Lake is at sunset in July and August.
+Personally, my favorite times to visit Moraine Lake is in the evenings in July and August.

 How To Get to Moraine Lake

-There is no more parking offered at Moraine Lake anymore and accessing Moraine Lake is not as easy as rocking up, parking, and getting out of your car.
-Thankfully, you can still get there a variety of ways including the Parks Canada Shuttle, private tour company, Moraine Lake Bus Company, private taxi, or walk or bike in.
+Personal vehicles are no longer able to drive to Moraine Lake, meaning accessing Moraine Lake is not as easy as rocking up, parking, and getting out of your car.
+Thankfully, you can still get there a variety of ways including the Parks Canada Shuttle, a private tour such as the Radventures Earlybird Explorer, the Moraine Lake Bus Company, or walk or bike in.

 Canoeing at Moraine Lake